Berlin Is A Tech Hub, So Why Are Germany's Internet Speeds So Slow?

 But the government now sees the benefits and necessity of fiber optics.
 Chancellor Angela Merkel's cabinet has promised to help subsidize the rollout of fiber-optic broadband by 2025.

-For Cooper at the SPRT start-up, a 2025 rollout seems too little, too late.
+For Cooper at the SPRT startup, a 2025 rollout seems too little, too late.
 It's bad enough that the Internet goes down regularly at her office, but the creaky network also supports mobile phones and she is concerned SPRT's customers can't get the coverage they need to use the app she helped create.

 "Should you really have to think about those things in Berlin," she asks, "one of the biggest and most important tech cities in Europe?"